 If the vehicle manufacturer or software developer is held liable for damages caused during the accident, the injured party will file a product liability claim.
 Unfortunately, product liability claims often take longer to settle than personal liability claims—which are more common in cases involving standard motor vehicles.
 If you file a product liability claim, you could wait some time before receiving financial compensation.

 With the ever-increasing complexities of today’s automotive industry, hiring an experienced personal injury attorney after a car accident is more important than ever.
-When you get into a crash involving a self-driving vehicle, you can count on Scottsdale’s leading personal injury attorney to help you navigate the claims and liability process as we seek to recover maximum financial compensation on your behalf.
+When you get into a crash involving a self-driving vehicle, you can count on Scottsdale’s leading personal injury attorney to help you navigate the claims and liability process.
+We have locations in Phoenix, Glendale, Tempe, and Mesa, and we’re here to seek maximum financial compensation on your behalf.
 Schedule your free consultation with Shapiro Law Team today to receive the Superior Representation you deserve.